top of page

 These facts, though as eye-opening as they are, weren't what made me quit drinking.

 I was a big party girl in high school and college.
 I started drinking around 15 years old.
-I had a lot of self-esteem issues and alcohol just made it all go away.
+I had a lot of self-esteem issues (what teenager didn't?) and alcohol just made it all go away.
 It was my liquid courage, it made me feel confident, it allowed me to hang out with more people, get more people to like me, and it helped me fall asleep at night.
-But it also made me make the biggest mistakes in life, even came close to dying a couple of times (not going to talk about those stories lol) but that still didn't make me want to stop.
+It almost became an obsession, a ~living for the weekend~ type lifestyle.
+And at a young age, there was no such thing as casual drinking, you were getting hammered or you weren't.
+It was a very bad habit that made me fall into a lot of regretful decisions and became life threatening a few times...

 But this is a big commitment, especially at my age.
 To be able to resist what 90% of my friends like to do for fun was hard at first.
 I had to really sit down with myself and ask: